Symi sailing holidays

 Not to be confused with Agia Marina bay on Aegina.

-Looking North towards St Marina islet (with a magayacht on the outside) that guards St Marina bay.
+Looking north towards St Marina islet (with a magayacht on the outside) that guards St Marina bay.

 Most yachts should go around Pazmadi islet (unnamed on most charts) - Ραζμάδι in the front and right.